 - A data analysis plan setting out the data to be sampled and tested

-- The details of any site visit(s), if required
+- The details of any site visit, if required

 Step 5 – Business Process Analysis

-Verifavia will implement the verification plan and assess whether the EU ETS management system conforms with the approved monitoring plans and the MRR.
+VERIFAVIA will implement the verification plan and assess whether the CORSIA and / or EU ETS management system conforms with the approved monitoring plans and the rules.

 The process analysis is based on a site visit (if required), interviews, document review, observation of processes and corroboration of information.
 The process includes:

-- Interview of EU ETS manager, Flight Operations, Quality, Maintenance, IT, Ground Handling, Cargo and other departments if required
+- Interview of CORSIA and / or EU ETS Manager, Flight Operations, Quality, IT and other departments, if required

-- Observation of IT systems or spreadsheets used to process EU ETS data
+- Observation of IT systems or spreadsheets used to process CORSIA and / or EU ETS data

-Verifavia will conduct a thorough analysis of EU ETS data by uploading flight, payload and fuel data into our VerifAvia EU ETS Data Analysis System (VEDAS) which automatically identifies data gaps, highlights flights with fuel consumption outside of the typical range and performs plausibility checks on fuel and payload data.
+VERIFAVIA will conduct a thorough analysis of data by uploading aircraft, flight and fuel data into our VERIFAVIA Data Analysis System (VEDAS) which automatically identifies data gaps, performs multiple plausibility checks, and generate the operator's emission report.

 The data analysis will allow the identification of problems with the data so that the operator can undertake corrective actions if necessary.

-- Conduct data sampling of payload and fuel data on selected flights
+- Conduct sampling of flight documentation on selected flights

 At the end of the verification, the verifier evaluates all its findings and conducts a materiality analysis on any errors and non-conformities remaining.
-He then drafts the opinion and compiles its work papers and collected evidence into a verification pack.
+The verifier then drafts the opinion and compiles its work papers and collected evidence into an internal verification report.

-Before a decision can be made to issue the final verification opinion, the verification pack must be independently reviewed by a technical reviewer.
+Before a decision can be made to issue the final verification opinion, the internal verification report must be independently reviewed by a technical reviewer.